JojOatXGME/gtl/README.md

 The goal of this library is to simplify the work with OpenGL.
 The library was created with OpenGL 3.3 and C++11 in mind.
 It uses `ARB_direct_state_access` and `ARB_separate_shader_objects`.
-It should be possible to use this library with OpenGL 4.1 without extensions.
-It is designed for personal use but other persons can use them too.
+It should be possible to use this library with OpenGL 4.5 without extensions.
+It is designed for my own personal use but others may use it, too.

 Current Features
 ----------------

  *  Wrapper classes for some OpenGL Objects:

      *  Buffer Object (`gtl::ogl::Buffer` in `gtl/ogl/buffer.h`)